3UU/wordpress-shariff-wrapper/trunk/readme.txt

 http://heiseonline.github.io/shariff/

 = Q: Can I add [shariff] on all posts? =
-A: Yes, if do you have access to your wp-config.php file.
+A: Yes, use the admin menu and use the first checkbox to enable it.
+If do you have access to your wp-config.php file there is also an other way.
 Add define('SHARIFF_ALL_POSTS','[shariff]');
 to it.
 The shortcut will be put at the end of all single posts and processed.
 You can use all options that work with the shortcut.

 = Q: Can I change the design on a single post? =
 A: Yes.
 If the [shariff... shortcut is found on a post the SHARIFF_ALL_POSTS will be disabled (only) on this site.
-So you can make the spcial design.
+So you can make the special design.

 = Q: But I want hide it on a single post! =
 A: Do you really know what do you want? ;-) However it is possible.
 Write